-Once you’ve completed your Yoga Teacher Training and you’re ready to teach, going out into the world and leading a whole class of eager yoga students can feel incredibly intimidating.
+Once you’ve completed your 200hr yoga teacher training in Bali and you’re ready to teach, going out into the world and leading a whole class of eager yoga students can feel incredibly intimidating.
 You may start to doubt your ability to teach, and all the confidence you built up during your training has started to fade away.
 So, what do you do?

 Here are several tried and tested tips to help you build confidence as a new yoga teacher: